conjoon/extjs-app-webmail/README.md

 When using this package without a backend implementation, make sure your app uses the [extjs-dev-webmailsim](https://github.com/conjoon/extjs-dev-webmailsim) package  of the [conjoon](https://github.com/conjoon) project.

 ### Required Services
-This package requires a service that complies with the REST API described in `rest-imap` which can be found in the [REST API description](https://github.com/conjoon/rest-api-description) of the **conjoon**-project.
+This package requires a service that complies with the REST API described in `rest-api-email` which can be found in the [REST API description](https://github.com/conjoon/rest-api-description) of the **conjoon**-project.

 The url of this service can be configured in the configuration file for this package.